 Southern District Chair: Nicole Cromer, LPC

-Continuing Education: Gordon Skoglund, LPC
+Continuing Education: Gordon Skoglund

 Ethics: Todd Love, JD, PsyD, LPC

 Supervision/CPCS Chair: Jeff Hughes, LPC, CPCS, email@example.com